pombase/website/src/docs/documentation/gocams.md

 <div>
-The **Summary Map** provides a high-level, visual overview of how individual GO-CAM models are causally connected, without showing the internal structure of particular models.
+The **Summary Map** provides a high-level, visual overview of how individual GO-CAM pathways are causally connected, without showing the internal structure of particular pathway.

-Clicking on a model's name will take you to its GO-CAM model view.
-Clicking on the arrow between two models will take you to a joined view of the models
+Clicking on a pathway's name will take you to its GO-CAM pathway view.
+Clicking on the arrow between two pathways will take you to a joined view of the pathways

-#### The "All Models Summary Map"
+#### The "All Pathways Summary Map"
-Displays a connected Summary Map, but also includes the set of models that are not yet causally linked to any other model
+Displays a connected Summary Map, but also includes the set of pathway models that are not yet causally linked to any other pathway.

 [View the Summary Map](/gocam/summary/all)

 #### The "Connected Summary Map" { .clear-float }
-Displays curated causal connections between GO-CAM models (inter-model connections)
+Displays curated causal connections between GO-CAM pathways (inter-pathway connections)

 [View the Connected Summary Map](/gocam/summary/connected)